 The nursing grant allows eligible students for a complete nursing kit.
-Students need to be enrolled full-time at a Federation University campus in the first year of an undergraduate nursing degree.
+Students need to be enrolled full-time at a Federation University campus in the first year of an undergraduate nursing degree, or Diploma of Nursing.

 This grant is to support domestic undergraduate students who require financial assistance to ensure they are able to fully participate in the professional development opportunities related to their program.
 International students are not eligible to apply.

 There are two types of placement grants available that do differ in eligibility requirements.